briesenberg07/rml_notes/README.md

 $ java -jar ~/mappertarget/mapper-all.jar -m rda2bf_rml.ttl -s turtle -o bf_data.ttl
 17:47:48.837 [main] ERROR be.ugent.rml.cli.Main               .main(367) - Not a valid (absolute) IRI:
 ```
-[2] It's kind of a trick question.
-What I think of as the "main" map (the map for an RDA Manifestation, which in a full mapping would--I think--have many many predicateObjectMap statements) has, of course, only one logical source.
-But every new, distinct TriplesMap--that is, every distinct TriplesMap which will be referenced in a predicateObjectMap in the "main" map and defined outside of that "main" map, must of course also have a logical source.

 ### tangential thoughts about mapping `rdaa:`, `rdap:`, other RDA/RDF properties to BF
 For RDA Agent, Place props, and other RDA-entity props, I had assumed that I'd be finding equivalent properties in the BF ontology.
 But I really hadn't thought this through.